DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/apis/aspnetcore/jwt.md

 <PackageReference Include="Microsoft.AspNetCore.Authentication.JwtBearer" />
 ```

-If all you care about, is making sure that an access token comes from your trusted IdentityServer, the following snippet shows the typical JWT validation configuration for ASP.NET Core:
+If all you care about is making sure that an access token comes from your trusted IdentityServer, the following snippet shows the typical JWT validation configuration for ASP.NET Core:

 ```cs
 public class Startup